Bartholomew Ruspini

-Early history
+Early biography

-The chevalier Bartholomew Ruspini was born in 1728, in Zogno, near Bergamo, about 40 miles north-east of Milan.
+The chevalier Bartholomew Ruspini was born in 1728, in Zogno, Republic of Venice, about 40 miles north-east of Milan.
 He was the son of Andreas Ruspini of Grumello, a minor member of a patrician family which originated from Croglio, in the ancient Italian region of Como (in the present-day Canton of Ticino in Switzerland).
 He was recognised as a surgeon on 18 June 1758 by the college of physical sciences in Bergamo.
+On 18 July 1758 he received a certificate licensing him to practise in all areas of surgery.

 It seems possible that he completed his training at an earlier date and, having decided to specialise in dentistry, he then went to Paris, the accepted centre for training in this field.
-It should be remembered that dentistry was not perceived as a skilled profession, nor had it the status it has now.
-Dentistry was generally practised as a sideline by blacksmiths, hairdressers and (frequently) charlatans.
+Dentistry in 18th-century Europe was not perceived as a skilled profession, nor had it the status it has now — dentistry of this period acquired a reputation as a sideline of blacksmiths, hairdressers and (frequently) charlatans.

 Ruspini styled himself as a "surgeon dentist" to separate himself from the like of these.